-Fatbergs are quite common, but are not an inevitability.
+Fatbergs are quite common but are not an inevitability.
 They are the cause of a pile-up of trash and waste (including ‘flushable’ wipes) that should not have entered the sewer system in the first place.

 Any type of trash that is not biodegradable will eventually pile up and lead to a blockage.
-Cooking fat that is poured down the kitchen sinks serve as a type of glue, cementing all waste items together in the plumbing pipes.
+Cooking fat that is poured down the kitchen sinks serves as a type of glue, cementing all waste items together in the plumbing pipes.